 If there is a fire, get out, stay out and call 999.
 Never use a lift and do not return to a burning building.

-If you’re trapped in smoke, stay close to the floor where the air is cleaner and cover your nose and mouth with a wet cloth if possible.
+If you are trapped in smoke, stay close to the floor where the air is cleaner.
+Cover your nose and mouth with a wet cloth if possible.
 If a door feels hot, do not open it, as it probably means there is a fire on the other side.
 Block the bottom of doors with towels and other items to stop smoke coming in.

 Remember – never re-enter your home until the fire service has made it safe.